The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 It’s a strategy many civil rights leaders are worried will prove successful in the midterm elections.

-“We have to acknowledge that they are weaponizing that to inspire fear into individuals, which is, well, it’s working to their advantage,” said Tay Anderson, a community organizer and one of the memebers of the Denver Public Schools Board of Education.
+“We have to acknowledge that they are weaponizing that to inspire fear into individuals, which is, well, it’s working to their advantage,” said Tay Anderson, a community organizer and one of the members of the Denver Public Schools Board of Education.

 Republicans have pushed back against the charge that their campaign strategy is to stoke racist fears and note that along with Youngkin, Republicans Winsome Sears and Jason Miyares won the state’s lieutenant governor and attorney general races, respectively.
 Sears became the first Black woman elected statewide in Virginia and Miyares the first Latino.

-For many Democrats, there was a recognition that they can’t ignore or dismiss Republican criticisms, and find a way to talk about race without alienating White voters.
+For many Democrats, there was a recognition that they can’t ignore or dismiss Republican criticisms, and that they need to find a way to talk about race without alienating White voters.

 “I’ve spent a lot of time today laying out plans to talk about not only your accomplishments — but also how to engage on these cultural issues,” Dan Sena, a Democratic strategist who advises a number of congressional candidates, said Wednesday.
 “It’s going to be a big part of the playbook and Democrats have to realize Republicans are swifter on these and know how to use them better than, candidly, we have.”